 “Maybe you’d better stay in here,” she suggests.
 She’s not concerned about the woodpecker keeping me awake.
 She’s nervous when she’s alone.
-Never used to be though; lived in this big red brick house with a cat or two for more than twenty years.
+Never used to be though; lived in this big red brick house with a cat or two for close to forty years.
 “It’s hard to know what time it is or anything.”

 “It’s almost 6 o’clock in the morning,” I say.